CapucineLeroux/Grocery-Shopping-Website-May-2023---COMS4111-CU/README.md

 database_creation.ipynb: Jupyter notebook that was used to create the original database. fast_food_database.db: Original database. server.py: Script used to launch the website.
 templates: All auxiliary scripts used to create each different page of the website.
+demo.mov: Very quick movie demo of what the website looks like.
+Does not include all pages and options.